Holly's Story

 their performance in the classroom.

 "I really enjoyed the Head in the Game sessions.
-I liked learning in a different way and woking in smaller groups.
-My favourite part was the tour Cardiff City FC Stadium; it was so fun to learn about Cardiff City FC.
+I liked learning in a different way and working in smaller groups.
+My favourite part was the tour Cardiff City Stadium; it was so fun to learn about Cardiff City FC.
 I also enjoyed the different topics we covered.
 I liked 'Dreaming Big' because it helped me believe in myself!
-Since finishing, I now feel more confident and better about myself."
+Since finishing, I feel better about myself." - Lily, Pencaerau Primary School.

-"I really enjoyed the Head in the Game programme this year.
+"I really enjoyed the Head in the Game sessions this year.
 I had so much fun learning with my friends, especially Lily.
-My favourite part was being part of Mental Health Week where we exercised on the actual pitch of Cardiff City Stadium.
+My favourite part was being part of Mental Health Week where we exercised on the actual pitch at Cardiff City Stadium.
 I also enjoyed learning about emotions with Tobi, which has really helped me.
-The programme has made me feel happier and helped me make more friends."
+Tobi has made me feel happier and helped me make more friends." - Millie, Pencaerau Primary School.

 We're on a mission to make education and skills